WISDEM/WOMBAT/README.md

 ### Installation

+Once in your desired environment, WOMBAT can be installed from PyPI via `pip install` or from source.

 #### Pip

+This option is best for those working with the latest release, or including WOMBAT as a tool in a workflow without the desire to modify the source code.

 ```console
 pip install wombat
 ```

 #### From Source

+This option is ideal for users that wish to work with the examples, modify the source code, and/or contribute back to the project.

 Install it directly into an activated virtual environment: